If your employer has treated you illegally, you may not be alone

 - City of Minneapolis

-Attorney Lawrence P. Schaefer has handled significant, ground-breaking class action cases in all fields of employment law, including:
+Our employment class action attorney Lawrence P. Schaefer has handled significant, ground-breaking class action cases in all fields of employment law, including:

 - Class action lawsuit depicted in the movie,”North Country,” starring Charlize Theron